 Oddly, elegantly unified.

-But studying their poetry and speeches and novels and other recorded and highly formatted musings led me to see it all as a matter of purpose and audience.
+But studying their poetry (here’s a simple definition for poetry) and speeches and novels and other recorded and highly formatted musings led me to see it all as a matter of purpose and audience.
 Every time we study a piece of literature, or the concept of writing, it was the same pattern.